Vendor Governance and KPIs

 Annual assessment Annually Renewal planning, market check, strategic changes

 Even a “light” outsourcing engagement should have at least a monthly performance review.
-Without it, small issues become structural problems.
+Without it, small issues become structural problems — and structural problems become expensive.

 KPIs that matter